10 Non-Touristy Things To Do in NYC - August 2026

 For those seeking a more intimate dining experience, the West Village is full of quality eateries.
 This delightful neighborhood boasts numerous local eateries and hidden gems.
 If you want a classic New York take on Italian and a taste of Europe, check out Kesté Pizza e Vino on Fulton Street, where you can grab a traditional sourdough Neopolitan pizza in a cozy restaurant environment, and even an ice cream to finish if you’ve left room.
 If pizza isn’t your thing, West Village is also home to 4 Charles Prime Rib, a restaurant New Yorkers know for quality prime rib and high-end cuts of meat, although getting a table might prove tricky!

-Why get lost in the overcrowded flagship stores on Fifth Avenue when you can embark on a shopping adventure in New York City's lesser-known boutiques?
+Why get lost in the overcrowded flagship stores on Fifth Avenue when you can set off on a shopping adventure in New York City's lesser-known boutiques?
 SoHo, a haven for independent fashion boutiques, offers unique and stylish pieces that will make you stand out from the crowd.
-From emerging designers to establishing local brands, SoHo provides an unparalleled curated shopping experience.
+From up-and-coming designers to well-known local brands, SoHo provides a curated shopping experience like no other.

 Vintage Shopping

 New York City, renowned for its thriving arts and culture scene, hosts a huge number of year-round events and festivals.
-Brooklyn, with its dynamic creative community, offers intimate underground music shows that highlight emerging talents across different genres.
-Immerse yourself in the captivating atmosphere as you embark on an exploration to discover the future stars of the music industry.
-If you want to dig into more recommendations in Brooklyn, check out our article exploring the rich cultural scene in Brooklyn, off the beaten track.
+Brooklyn, with its lively creative community, offers intimate underground music shows that spotlight up-and-coming talents across different genres.
+Immerse yourself in the alluring atmosphere as you set off on a quest to find the future stars of the music industry.
+If you want to dig into more recommendations in Brooklyn, check out our article about the rich cultural scene in Brooklyn, off the beaten track.

-PAC NYC is a new performing arts center in Lower Manhattan, described as a self-identified cultural beacon in the city, and offering art installations, and performances from new and established talents including dance music opera, and film.
-Check out upcoming performances in 2024 including Number Our Days: A Photographic Oratorio and the Cats Jellicle Ball, directed by Zhailon Levingston and Bill Rauch.
+PAC NYC is a performing arts center in Lower Manhattan, described as a self-identified cultural beacon in the city, and offering art installations and performances from new and well-known talents including dance, music, opera, and film.
+Check out the current season listings at PAC NYC's website.

 For movie lovers, the Lower East Side is an area known for unique screenings that favor independent cinema and producers.
-From captivating documentaries to ground-breaking experimental films, these events offer film enthusiasts an extraordinary and immersive experience.
+From compelling documentaries to boundary-pushing experimental films, these events offer film enthusiasts an extraordinary and immersive experience.

 Fort Tryon Park in Washington Heights, New York | Source: NYC Tourism